Code of Conduct

 Honesty & Integrity:

 All Directors and Senior Management Personnel shall conduct their activities, on behalf of the company and on their personal behalf, with honesty, integrity and fairness.
-They shall act in good faith, responsibility, with due care, competence and diligence, without allowing their independent judgment to be subordinated.
+They shall act in good faith, responsibility, with due care, competence and diligence, without allowing their independent judgement to be subordinated.
 They shall act in the best interests of the company and fulfill their fiduciary obligations.

 Company is committed to benefit the economic development of the country in which it operates.
 Company shall not undertake any project or activity to the detriment of the wider interests of the communities in which it operates.